Individual Claims Reserving using Activation Patterns

 To properly consider all open claims in a given dataset, we create a simulation routine that we can tailor to the specific development stage of different types of claims.
-We present the routine for the IBNR claims and the RBNS claims, including those with longer development times for which we assume that they will not activate any additional coverages. \paragraph{IBNR claims} \begin{enumerate} \item For development year $j=1$: \begin{enumerate} \item For each IBNR claim $i_\text{IBNR}$, with $i_\text{IBNR}=1,...,n_{\text{IBNR}}$, simulate the first activation pattern vectors $\vect{A}_{i_\text{IBNR},j}$ using the parameters estimated for the multinomial logit model from in Section \ref{sec:j}. \item For the inactive coverages, i.e. $A_{i_\text{IBNR},j,c} = 0$, then the corresponding $P_{i_\text{IBNR},j,c}$ is automatically generated as 0.
-For the active coverages only, simulate the payment patterns using the Bernoulli models with parameters $\hat{\pi}_{j,c}$. \item If the payment indicator $P_{i_\text{IBNR},j,c}=0$, either because the corresponding coverage is not active or because we simulated it as such in the previous step, then automatically set the corresponding severity for IBNR claim $i_\text{IBNR}$ related to that coverage to 0, i.e. $Y_{i_\text{IBNR},j,c}=0$.
-If $P_{i_\text{IBNR},j,c}=1$ from the previous step, we simulate the severity from the distribution selected for the specific coverage. \end{enumerate} \item For development years $j > 1$: \begin{enumerate} \item Knowing the activation pattern $\vect{A}_{i_\text{IBNR},j-1}$ for the previous development year, only keep the activation patterns that are now still possible.
+Even though we will solely focus on the RBNS claims for our case study, we present the routine for both IBNR and RBNS claims, including those with longer development times for which we assume that they will not activate any additional coverages. \paragraph{IBNR claims} Let $i$ denote an IBNR claim such that $i \in \mathcal{I}_{\text{IBNR}}$, where the insurer already obtained the set $\mathcal{I}_{IBNR}$ using one of the claims occurrence processes available in the literature.
+For ease of notation, we drop the subscript $i$ in the description of the routine. \begin{enumerate} \item For development period $j=1$: \begin{enumerate} \item Simulate the first activation pattern $\bm{A}_{1}$, using the parameters estimated for the multinomial logit model in Section \ref{sec:j}. \item For the inactive coverages, i.e. $A_{1,c} = 0$, then the corresponding $P_{1,c}$ is not defined.
+For the active coverages only, simulate the payment patterns using the Bernoulli models with parameters $\hat{\pi}_{1,c}$. \item If $(P_{1,c} \vert A_{1,c} = 1)=0$, then the corresponding severity for the IBNR claim related to that coverage is not defined (we will set it as zero in the simulations).
+If $(P_{1,c}\vert A_{1,c} = 1)=1$ from the previous step, we simulate the severity from the distribution selected for the specific coverage. \end{enumerate} \item For development periods $1 < j \leq j^*$: \begin{enumerate} \item Knowing the activation pattern $\bm{A}_{j-1}$ for the previous development period, only keep the activation patterns that are now still possible.